soklet/soklet/README.md

 ### Value Converters

-A [ValueConverter](https://www.soklet.com/javadoc/com/soklet/converter/ValueConverter.html) is how Soklet marshals one type into another - for example, a query parameter is a `String` but it's useful to declare that your Resource method accepts a `LocalDate` instead of parsing it "by hand" every time.
+A [ValueConverter](https://www.soklet.com/javadoc/com/soklet/converter/ValueConverter.html) is how Soklet marshals one type into another - for example, a query parameter is a `String` but it's useful to declare that your Resource Method accepts a `LocalDate` instead of parsing it "by hand" every time.
 For example:

 ```java
 @Resource